 This sentiment, however, began to wear itself thin with Susana as she turned 15 years old.

 She couldn’t get a learner’s license, she couldn’t get an after-school job and with each passing day, a restlessness began growing within her.

-Susana wondered if this was her fate: to stand there, face pressed against a glass ceiling as she watched her friends do all the things she never could.
+Susana wondered if this was her fate: to stand there, watching her friends do all the things she never could.

-She reminded herself time and time again that the tedious hours of practicing routines might be her only chance at a life she could feel satisfied with.
+She reminded herself time and time again that the tedious hours of practicing drills might be her only chance at a life she could feel satisfied with.

 Still, the mere thought of fighting for a country that wasn’t fighting for her left Susana’s stomach in knots.

 Susana had never seen a rapist before.
 She didn’t know what they looked like or what they might be wearing.
 She had never seen one pass by her on the sidewalk or at the grocery store.

 She never saw a rapist — not even as one walked right into her uncle’s house on Christmas Eve.

 It was 86 degrees.
 Florida’s usual pit-stain weather managed to stick around for the holiday season.